[He who began a good work in you]

 Consider for a moment Luke Skywalker, an eager Padawan who’s gung-ho to begin his training to become a Jedi warrior.

-If you’re not a “Star Wars” fan, a Padawan is basically a student or apprentice undergoing basic training.
-We too, as followers of Jesus are in training, and must undergo the discipline and trials it takes to become what God wants us to become.
+If you aren’t a “Star Wars” fan, a Padawan is basically a student or apprentice undergoing basic training.
+We too, as followers of Jesus, are in training.
+This means that we must undergo the discipline and trials it takes to become what God wants us to become.

 “My brothers and sisters, when you have many kinds of troubles, you should be full of joy, because you know that these troubles test your faith, and this will give you patience.
 Let your patience show itself perfectly in what you do.
 Then you will be perfect and complete and will have everything you need.” –1 Peter 4:12

 When Luke first meets Yoda (in Star Wars: The Empire Strikes Back) Luke is quite irritated to be on this swampy planet in the Dagobah system.
 When He encounters Yoda he is both eager and agitated as Yoda takes his time assessing him.
 Master Yoda tests Luke by hiding the fact that he is the “great warrior,” that Luke seeks.

 Luke prejudges Yoda, and the reality that this peculiar creature could be the “great warrior” that he endeavours to find, never crosses his mind.
 Yoda remarks at Luke’s preconceived notions of this “great warrior” with, “Ooh warrior, war not make one great.”

 Yoda then leads Luke to his home in the swamp where he continues to assess him to the point that Luke, in his frustration, blurts out, “Oh, what am I even doing here!?
 We’re wasting our time!”

 We, too, can have preconceived notions about God, most often underestimating Him; His love for us; His willingness to work on our behalf; His patience; and just what it is that He’s capable of doing in our lives.